 An employee who is the victim of family violence, or who is the parent of a kid who is the casualty of family viciousness, will probably benefit themselves off as long as ten days of leave for every schedule year, for recommended purposes.
 Up to five days of this leave period must be given to eligible employees on a paid period.

 Employees are entitled to an unpaid leave of absence to go to court to attend up as a witness, go about as a member of the jury or participate in the jury selection process.

 Leave for Traditional Aboriginal Practices

 Aboriginal employees who have completed three months of continuous service will be qualified for an unpaid leave of as long as five days to participate in traditional Aboriginal practices, for example, hunting, fishing, harvesting, or different methods as might be endorsed by regulation.
-Get in touch with an employment lawyer Toronto today to learn about all your labor rights!!
+Get in touch with an employment lawyer Ottawa today to learn about all your labor rights!!